Winnisquam Lake Host prevents invasive species from entering the lake!

 Zebra mussels may be tiny, but their impact is massive.

 They damage boats, clog pipes, motors and water systems, cut swimmers’ feet with their razor-sharp shells.
 They filter out food essential for native aquatic life, harming the food web.
-Worst of all?
 Once they invade, there’s no effective large-scale way to remove them.